 Often newbie anglers are on the lookout for gear that suits several fishing scenarios.
 While that makes sense, it is difficult to get gear for all occasions.
 Seasoned fishermen often carry with them 2 or 3 types of gear to cover most scenarios.
 A heavy-duty marine rig cannot cast small lures effectively.
 Similarly, a four-pound-class ultralight used to cast micro jigs will not work for largemouth bass.

-That is why it is important to know what you’ll find at a particular fishing spot and go prepared accordingly.
+That is why it is important to know what you will find at a particular fishing spot and go prepared accordingly.
 An extra rig (spincast rigs are inexpensive) for unanticipated fishing scenarios like the veteran anglers will not hurt.
 It will ensure that your angling trip will not go wasted.

 What fishing line to use